worseTyler/MarkdownBlogs/2018/08/powershell-script-change-history-file/index.md

 ### External code audit?
 Need a list of TFS file changes during a specific time frame?
 Consider using a PowerShell script.

-While history in TFS can provide a list, it does it by changeset, not by file.
+While history in TFS can provide a list, it does it by change set, not by file.
 To see it by file, only one file can be seen at a time.
 PowerShell script can get the change history of a project using TFS version control as a CSV file.
 This tool allows you to get a list of all changes including filename and date changed.
 It works for Team Foundation Version Control (TFVC).

 This is a simple script that calls the TFS API to get the history of all files in the project.
-It pulls the changesets and then expands to all files touched.
+It pulls the change sets and then expands to all files touched.
 The results are exported to a file (default name is FileHistory.csv) in a CSV format in the current folder.

 ### [](https://github.com/IntelliTect/TfsHistory#output-format)Output Format